A-F-V/Bioinformatics/README.md

 ## **Clustering**

+- [x] [Farthest-Clustering](bioinformatics/algorithms/clustering.py) - gets the set of centres found iteratively via max dist of (min dist to a centre)

 # Additional Files Explained:

 - [Demos](bioinformatics/demos.py) - **A list of functions that can be used to demo the algorithms**